f-forcher/structured-gen-rust/README.md

 A proof-of-concept Rust implementation of the algorithm from ["Efficient Guided generation for LLMs"](https://arxiv.org/abs/2307.09702) paper.

+## What is it
+This proof of concept demonstrates efficient $O(1)$ structured sampling from a regular grammar format from an LLM.
+This helps in constructing reliable and efficient AI agents communicating through standardized formats, without resorting to "beg" them in custom prompts.

 # How to run
 A small CLI application is provided to test the algorithm.
 You can either run it locally, inside a devcontainer, or by using Docker directly.